First-level Graduate Courses

 An introduction to the geotechnical design aspects of foundations.
 Site investigation techniques and characterization of subsurface conditions.
 Analysis of lateral earth pressures.
 Geotechnical design of shallow and deep foundations with emphasis on capacity and movement under vertical and lateral loading.

-CEN 5022 Earth Retaining Structures
+CEN 5022 Earth Slopes and Retaining Structures

 An examination of the geotechnical design aspects of earth retaining structures.
 Lateral earth pressure and slope stability analyses related to excavations and retaining structures.
 Analysis and design of retaining walls, sheet-pile walls, and braced and unbraced excavations.
 Case studies and design problems.